The latest numbers on COVID-19 in Canada for Tuesday, Jan. 26, 2021

-_ Newfoundland and Labrador: 398 confirmed cases (eight active, 386 resolved, four deaths).
+_ Newfoundland and Labrador: 398 confirmed cases (six active, 388 resolved, four deaths).

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.

-There were zero new cases Monday from 226 completed tests, for a positivity rate of 0.0 per cent.
-The rate of active cases is 4.46 per 100,000 people.
-Over the past seven days, there have been a total of two new cases.
+There were zero new cases Tuesday from 267 completed tests, for a positivity rate of 0.0 per cent.
+The rate of active cases is 3.82 per 100,000 people.
+Over the past seven days, there have been a total of zero new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were zero new cases Monday.
-The rate of active cases is 1.54 per 100,000 people.
-Over the past seven days, there have been a total of 14 new cases.
+There was one new case Tuesday from 934 completed tests, for a positivity rate of 0.11 per cent.
+The rate of active cases is 1.13 per 100,000 people.
+Over the past seven days, there has been 11 new case.
 The seven-day rolling average of new cases is two.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.

-There was one new reported death Monday.
-Over the past seven days there have been a total of two new reported deaths.
+There were zero new reported deaths Tuesday.
+Over the past seven days there has been one new reported death.
 The seven-day rolling average of new reported deaths is zero.
-The seven-day rolling average of the death rate is 0.04 per 100,000 people.
+The seven-day rolling average of the death rate is 0.02 per 100,000 people.
 The overall death rate is 1.8 per 100,000 people.

 There have been 2,695,925 tests completed.

-There was one new reported death Monday.
-Over the past seven days there have been a total of 35 new reported deaths.
-The seven-day rolling average of new reported deaths is five.
-The seven-day rolling average of the death rate is 0.43 per 100,000 people.
-The overall death rate is 21.63 per 100,000 people.
+There were 14 new reported deaths Tuesday.
+Over the past seven days there have been a total of 43 new reported deaths.
+The seven-day rolling average of new reported deaths is six.
+The seven-day rolling average of the death rate is 0.52 per 100,000 people.
+The overall death rate is 22.82 per 100,000 people.

 There have been 3,061,844 tests completed.